-Laravel Backup is a fantastic package brought to us by to ever awesome team at Spatie, and is only one of the many great packages they have in the wild.
-This package makes it super simple to backup your Laravel applications, including all your files and production database, to a 3rd party storage facility, such as Amazon S3.
+Laravel Backup is a fantastic package brought to us by the team at Spatie, and is only one of the many great packages they have in the wild.
+The backup package makes it super easy to backup your Laravel applications, including all your files and production database, to a 3rd party storage facility such as Amazon S3.

 I’m not going to run you through the standard setup or all the great features of the package here, you should definitely get your feet wet and give it a go.
 You’ll be up and running with backups in no time at all.
 From here on I’ll assume you’ve had some experience with the package, as to not over explain every step along the way…I do tend to rant off topic otherwise 🤓

 I currently have a server that hosts all of my smaller sites comfortably.
 These smaller sites are mostly static websites held in Git, a few of them are Laravel apps, but several of them are also….wait for it….WordPress sites.